 All string manipulation should be protected from buffer overruns and malicious input.
+Simply making the buffers a bit bigger, e.g. size 20, is not sufficient.

 Your words should be stored as a 2D array with appropriate bounds for the task.